 Spatchcock chicken involves removing the backbone of a whole chicken, which then allows the chicken to completely open and flatten.
-This method gives you a tender whole chicken with perfectly crispy skin, in significantly less time than grilling or pan-frying.
+This method gives you a tender whole chicken with perfectly crispy skin, in significantly less time than grilling or cooking it whole.
+Below is a step-by-step video and detailed instructions so you can make it perfectly!

 Spatchcock or butterfly chicken is the only way I roast a whole chicken!
 This is actually one of the first cooking methods I learned in culinary school.
-Learning this technique was has honestly been heaven sent!
-I mean, you can cook a whole chicken and get the perfect crispy crust and flavorful, tender meat in 45 minutes!
+Learning this technique was has honestly been heaven-sent!
+You can cook a whole chicken and get the perfect crispy crust and flavorful, tender meat in 45 minutes!
 What is not to love!?

 It also allows you to put the marinade under the skin of the chicken.
 So, instead of putting all the flavor and seasoning on the outside of the chicken and pocking holes in the chicken or just hoping the flavor seeps through, you can put any seasonings or marinades directly on the meat.
 When you butterfly the chicken, it comes out with a PERFECT, GOLDEN, CRISPY crust and TENDER, JUICY, FLAVORFUL meat.

-To spatchcock a chicken you are removing the backbone.
+To spatchcock a chicken start by removing the backbone.
 First, clean and prepare the chicken by removing any neck parts and gizzards.
 Be sure to rinse and dry the chicken with a towel.
 Then, grab your best kitchen shears.
 (If you are in need of quality chicken shears, here are my favorite.)

 How to Spatchcock Chicken (Butterfly Chicken) + Lemon Herb Sauce